aniket414/zcc-internship-test/README.txt

 5. Next to the build command there will be Run command using which we can host our API.

 The API Request and Response documentation is present in Zendesk_Ticket_Viewer_Documentation.pdf

+The project also has integrated github actions to automatically run unit tests every time a new commit is made to the repository.